mohabg/CellSociety/peer code review.md

 #Long Methods Section
 ####My suggested changes for Zdravko:
 > - He could make it much easier on himself in terms of debugging his front end code by separating the lines of code that returned the proper simulation by making it a separate method that returns a simulation.
 That way, he can limit the amount of code in one method and be able to have shorter display method in setNewSimulation method.

+####Zdravko's suggest changes for me:
+> - My display code is very long and I make many different objects all in one method.
+It would help greatly to separate making separate objects into different void methods to make my life as easy as possible.